-The most serious side effect is a loss of bone density that can occur over prolonged use.
-I spent many years on the depo injection and have not experienced a loss of bone density so it seems that while a serious concern it is not a certainty.
+The most serious side effect is a loss of bone density that can occur over a prolonged period of use.
+I spent many years on the Depo injection and have not experienced a loss of bone density so it seems that, though it is a serious concern, it is not a certainty.
 I may well have been consuming a large enough amount of calcium and I was not still growing when I started it (I was in my mid 20's).

 The next most common (it seems) is the decrease and eventual loss of periods.
-I found this effect to be wonderful as my periods were intensely painful and triggered sever depression that could leave me suicidal.
-I found this side effect more then worth the possibility of weight gain or bone density loss.
+I found this effect to be wonderful as my periods had been intensely painful and triggered severe depression that could leave me suicidal.
+I found this side effect more than worth the possibility of weight gain or bone density loss.

 Coming Off Depo Provera